-Version 13 of the Unicode Standard — the world’s leading standard for characters, symbols, and emoji — was announced in .
+Version 13 of the Unicode Standard — the World’s leading standard for digitalization of characters, symbols, and emoji — was announced in .
 The addition of the Creative Commons (CC) license symbols caught my interest among the 5390 new characters added in version 13.

 The below table shows the new licensing symbols that were introduced in Unicode 13.
 The first one is technically the mathematical “circled equals” symbol that has been part of Unicode Standard for years.
 However, it was given a secondary meaning applicable for use with Creative Commons in Unicode 13.